kinvolk/rkt/Documentation/configuration.md

 ```

 If only this configuration file is provided, then rkt will store images and pods in the `/opt/rkt-stuff/data` directory.
+Also, when user passes `--stage1-from-dir=stage1.aci` to rkt, rkt will search for this file in the directory specified at build time (usually `/usr/lib/rkt/stage1-images`).

 But with additional configuration provided in the local configuration directory, this can be overridden.
 For example, given the above system configuration and the following local configuration: